-The Audit Committee is guaranteed access to all documentation and employees of the Company to obtain regular information on the evolution of the activity in general, and the areas that are its special competence in particular.
+The Audit Committee is guaranteed access to all documentation and employees of the Company to regularly obtain information about the overall activity, in general, and the areas that fall under its specific sphere of action, in particular.
 A system of regular reporting is also in place, covering, among others, internal audit reports and the list of transactions with related parties.